Avinash9414/Tempo-Documentation/README.md

 2. **Configure the microservices**:
     - Please refer to the README.md file in the `/microservices` folder for instructions on how to configure the microservices.

-3. **Configure Tempo as per needs**:
+3. **Configure Tempo, Prometheus and Grafana Alloy as per needs**:
-    - Please refer to the README.md file in the `/configs` folder for instructions on how to configure Tempo.
+    - Please refer to the README.md file in the `/configs` folder for instructions on how to configure Tempo, Prometheus and Grafana Alloy.

 4. **Start the services**: